 Just like if your dog eats chocolate, chicken bones, or dangerous nuts, your first step is to stop your dog from eating any more soap.
 Generally, the more they eat, the worse the effects are likely to be.
 Shut your dog away and clean up any spillages.
 You should also put any other soap around the house away in a secure location.

 If possible (and you’re not likely to get bitten), flush out your dog’s mouth with water.
 This will dilute the soap and limit the harsh effects in your pet’s mouth.
 Be careful, though, you don’t want your dog inhaling any water as you splash it around their mouth.
 So if they’re struggling, it’s best to stop.
 If your pet gets soap in their eyes or on the skin, rinse them down in the shower to dilute the soap.

 Immediately Contact Your Vet

-Even if your dog appears OK it is important to seek veterinary advice.
-Be sure to provide the vet with the ingredient list on the soap packaging as this will help them decide the most appropriate course of action.
-It may only be necessary to monitor your pet’s symptoms at home, however, some cases require a veterinary visit for further assessment and treatment
+Even if your dog appears okay, it is important to seek veterinary advice.
+Be sure to provide the vet with the ingredient list on the soap packaging, as this will help them decide the most appropriate course of action.
+It may only be necessary to monitor your pet’s symptoms at home.
+However, some cases require a veterinary visit for further assessment and treatment

 Most often, cases of soap ingestion cause little to no effect.
 However, some cases, depending on the ingredients of the soap and the effect it has had on the pet, can result in severe symptoms and can even prove fatal.
 Prevention is always better than cure.
 The take-home message is to ensure any harmful products are kept out of reach from your dog.
 Should your pup get hold of any soap, contact your vet for advice on what to do next.